cvlab-epfl/MARMOT/doc/!-setup.md

 To run the Docker container, use the following command from the root directory:

-`docker run --gpus all -v .:/root -p 8080:8080 -p 5000:5000 -it container /bin/bash`
+`docker run --gpus all -v $/data:/root:rw -v $/footage_directory:/data_source:ro -p 8080:8080 -p 5000:5000 -it container /bin/bash`

 Once the container is running, you can interact with it using a Bash shell.
 Any changes you make to the container's file system will be lost when the container is stopped.

 The -v flag mounts the host directory `$/data` into the container.
 You can modify this path as necessary.
+The second mount should be used if you plan on symlinking the footage directory to the container as symlinks are not supported by Docker.

 The -p flag maps the host port 8080 to the container port 8080.
 This allows you to access the Flask server running in the container from your host environment.
 The -p flag maps the host port 5000 to the container port 5000.
 This allows you to access the jupyter server running in the container from your host environment.